HarshKapadia2/networking/http.md

 ### OPTIONS

-- Used in the preflight request in `fetch` by the browser to ask the server what options are allowed (allowed headers and their options, methods, etc).
+- It is used in the preflight request in `fetch` by the browser to ask the server what options are allowed (allowed headers and their options, methods, etc).

+### CONNECT

+- Starts a two-way tunnel with the target.
+It can be used to open a tunnel.

+### TRACE

+- It performs a message loop-back test along the path to the target resource, providing a useful debugging mechanism.
+(Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/TRACE))

+### HEAD

+- It requests the headers that would be returned if the HEAD request's URL was instead requested with the GET method.
+- A response to a HEAD method should not have a body.
+If it has one anyway, that body must be ignored.
+(Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/HEAD))

 ## Common HTTP status codes